 Courses count as core only if the credits completed have a competency.
-If the course(s) do not have a competency, it(they) will fulfill the particular requirement but will count under the Free Electives; an equal number of credits in Core electives must be taken for each course which does not have a competency.
+If a course does not have a competency, it will fulfill the particular requirement but will count under Free Electives; an equal number of credits in Core electives must be taken for each course which does not have a competency.